Warning! Fake BPI Express Online website

 Take a look at the screenshot of a website below.

-If you’re a Bank of the Philippine Islands (BPI) customer using its online banking facility, you’ll most likely recognize it as the BPI Express Online (BPI EOL) website.
+If you’re a Bank of the Philippine Islands (BPI) customer, you’ll most likely recognize it as the BPI Express Online (BPI EOL) website.

 It’s actually a fake website mimicking the original BPI website — with the hopes of scamming you and stealing your money!